joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 ## Error handling with Turbo

-The next broken link is “Hit an HTTP 404 error.”
+The next broken link is "Hit an HTTP 404 error."
 Clicking that shows a spinner, then a blank page.
 (Or, maybe this is the perfect example of a 404! 😆)

 To fix this we need to address the other `SessionDelegate` callback, `session(_:didFailRequestForVisitable:error:)`.
 Currently, we are doing nothing more than logging the error.

 Instead, let’s render the error message in a custom view.
 This example uses SwiftUI, but feel free to drop in any ol’ `UIViewController`.

 First, create the SwiftUI view.
 It will be passed the error message as a string.
-I added this to a new group called “Views.”
+I added this to a new group called "Views."

 ```swift
 import SwiftUI